-- The Department adopted a Strategic Plan for Asset Management in 2017 and continues to work toward enhanced communication and training. - Created a governance structure for asset management department-wide through an enacted Management Strategy Policy. - Finalized the Asset Management Plan for Pavements and Bridges on the National Highways System (2019), certified by the Federal Highway Administration (FHWA). - Created by charter a Bridge Management Committee to create policies for overall bridge management, including preservation and data-driven decision-making practices.
+- The Department adopted a Strategic Plan for Asset Management in 2017 and continues to work toward enhanced communication and training. - Created a governance structure for asset management department-wide through an enacted Management Strategy Policy. - Created an initial asset management plan in 2018 with updates in 2019 and 2022 that are certified by the Federal Highway Administration (FHWA). - Created by charter a Bridge Management Committee to create policies for overall bridge management, including preservation and data-driven decision-making practices. - Working with the vendor to configure an Asset Analytics and Forecasting System (AAFS) in alignment with enhancement actions identified in the Asset Management Plan for Pavements and Bridges on the National Highways System (2019) regarding the Bridge Management System (BMS).
+Initial buildout for the National Highway System is complete and expansion to include all bridges is expected to be completed for the 2025-2034 10-Year Plan beginning in March 2023.